 NanoPozz100-D Silica fume, also known as microsilica, is an amorphous silica.

-It is an ultra-fine powder collected as a by-product of the silicon and ferrosilicon alloy production and consists of spherical particles with an average particle diameter of 150 nm.
+Silica Fume is collected as an ultra-fine powder by-product of silicon and ferrosilicon alloy production.
+Through another process it is densified making it both useful and transportable.
+It consists of spherical particles with an average particle diameter of 150 nm.

 Silica fume is an ultra-fine pozzolan with spherical particles less than 1 μm in diameter, the average being about 0.15 μm.
 This makes it approximately 100 times smaller than the average cement particle.
 The bulk density of silica fume depends on the degree of densification in the silo and varies from 130 (undensified) to 600 kg/m3.
 The specific gravity of silica fume is generally in the range of 2.2 to 2.3.
 The specific surface area of silica fume can be measured with the BET method or nitrogen adsorption method.
 It typically ranges from 15,000 to 30,000 m2/kg.
 Improved Workability, reduced Water bleeding and segregation of the cement are added benefits of Micro Silica

 Silica fume is added to concrete to improve its compressive strength, bond strength, and abrasion resistance.
 These improvements stem from both the mechanical improvements resulting from addition of a very fine powder to the cement paste mix as well as from the pozzolanic reactions between the amorphous silica and free calcium hydroxide in the paste.